 Marble is beautiful, but it’s not the right choice for every home.
 There are clear situations where marble will disappoint you, no matter how well you seal or maintain it.
 If any of the scenarios below match your lifestyle, another material will perform far better.

-If you want a countertop you never have to think about, marble will feel demanding.
+• If You Want a Zero-Maintenance Surface: Marble needs sealing, gentle cleaning, and regular care to stay looking its best.
+If you want a countertop you rarely have to think about, marble may feel too demanding.

 When You Should Not Use Marble in a Kitchen